alonzathompson/electric-assesment-grid/README.md

 the quiz done with a basic server and vanilla js before refactoring.This was to explore more of javascript and css without frameworks to get a better grasp on what the frameworks are actually manipulating.

-next steps are to modularize the js file, write test